wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 MSHR data is cleared after sending the response, since the ownership now transfers to the upper level, and there is no need to keep a copy of data locally.

+For `SM_Inv`, the state transits to `M_Inv`, and the in progress flag is cleared, such that later on, in `handleFetchResp()`, the event will be retried after the fetch response event have been received.
+The `GETX`, however, is still not completed, and must wait for all invalidations or fetches to finish.
+This is why `cleanUpEvent()` is called for this case branch, instead of `cleanUpAfterResponse()`.